ABI-CTT-Group/workflow-manager/docs/source/container_based_deployment.rst

 This docker image also allow you to run yor own workflow by passing the scripts, data and any resource the workflow will be using into the docker container.

 #.
 Create a ``resources`` folder locally and put all the input resources inside the folder.
+   This example resource folder can be used as a starting point.
    For example, you can create the following sub-folders to store those resources.

    * ``./scripts``: folder which contains your custom scripts.